Susanne Roosing

 Former researchers: Zeinab Fadaie, PhD

-Shedding light on unexplained inherited retinal diseases in Ireland and the Netherlands
+Shedding light on unexplained inherited retinal diseases in Ireland and the Netherlands (project completed)

 Through a grant from Fighting Blindness Ireland the Dublin group consisting of Prof. Jane Farrar and Dr. Mathew Carrigan, and the Nijmegen group consisting of Dr. Susanne Roosing and Prof. dr. Frans Cremers, will try to identify the underlying mutations in persons with Stargardt disease and (after sequencing coding exons) one or no ABCA4 mutation from Ireland, as well as, after targeted next-generation sequencing, mono-allelic persons with other inherited retinal diseases from Ireland, as well as (after whole exome sequencing), persons with inherited retinal diseases from the Netherlands and no causal variant(s).
 For Stargardt disease, we will employ an smMIPs-approach; for other inherited retinal diseases we will use whole genome sequencing.